Step 2 - Migrate your data

 App1 Application migrated to CAST Imaging V3 - all technologies of your application are supported.
 Everything is fine.
 Upgrade your application to Imaging Core 8.4.
 No need to rescan.

 App2 Application migrated to CAST Imaging V3 - none of its technologies are supported yet.
 None of the technologies in your source code are supported yet and therefore it is not possible to upgrade and rescan your application.
 Once a technology is supported, you will be able to upgrade your application, and rescan your source code.
-SAP
+PowerBuilder

 App3 Application migrated to CAST Imaging V3 - all technologies of your application are supported.
 Upgrade your application to Imaging Core 8.4 then rescan and analyze your source code to complete the migration. com.castsoftware.jee